digitalghost-dev/stock-data-pipeline/README.md

 1. Within a Compute Engine virtual machine, `main.py` runs and does the following:
     1. Reaches out to IEX Cloud API.
-    2. The data is cleaned by removing commas if contained in a company name.
+    2. The data is cleaned by removing commas, hyphens, or other extra characters from the **company name** column.
     3. Creates a `.csv` file with stock data from the API.
     4. Copies the `.csv` file to Cloud Storage.
     5. Uploads the `.csv` file to BigQuery.